PayString/paystring/aws-deploy.md

      }]
     }'
     ```
 14. From your local computer, run a cURL command to fetch your PayID.
-You must convert the PayID into a URL as per the [Payment Pointers spec](https://paymentpointers.org/syntax-resolution/).
+For example:
   ```
   curl --location --request GET 'http://pay.michael.zochow.ski/.well-known/pay' --header 'Accept: application/xrpl-mainnet+json'
   ```
   For other PayID API methods, see the [readme](readme.md).

+  To convert a PayID address to a URL endpoint, follow these patterns:

+  * `user$wallet.com` converts to `https://wallet.com/user`
+  * `user$subdomain.wallet.com/payid` converts to `https://subdomain.wallet.com/payid/user`

   **Note:** Public APIs hit port 80 and private APIs hit port 8081 per the config in step 10.
 Make sure that 8081 is limited so that outsiders cannot modify your server’s database.

   For additional network formats, see the [readme](readme.md).

 Next, set up NGINX Reverse Proxy + SSL.